 Adult day care offers daytime supervision for elderly frail adults, as well as persons with dementia.
 Care can be provided anywhere from a few hours during the day to the entire day.
-Meals, snacks, activities, supervision, and personal care assistance is provided.
+Meals, snacks, activities, supervision, and personal care assistance are provided.
 Some adult day care centers even offer transportation to and from the adult day care facility.

-Whereas in-home services can provide respite care for a few hours a day or a couple of days, residential respite care, sometimes called short-term assisted living, is an option that can provides professional care for a longer period of time.
+Whereas in-home services can provide respite care for a few hours a day or even a couple of days, residential respite care, sometimes called short-term assisted living, is an option that provides professional care for a longer period of time.
 For instance, residential respite care can be provided for as long as a couple of weeks.
-This kind of overnight respite care often takes place in dedicated units in hospitals or nursing homes, but there are also boarding houses in some areas that offer temporary services.
+This kind of overnight respite care often takes place in assisted living or nursing homes, but there are also boarding houses that offer temporary services.

 Remember that new places and routines can be distressing for persons with Alzheimer’s disease or dementia.
-If you do choose to use overnight respite care, be sure that the facility appreciates your loved one’s needs and that your loved one has some familiar items with him or her during the stay.
+If you do choose to use overnight respite care, be sure the facility appreciates your loved one’s needs and that your loved one has some familiar items with him or her during the stay.

-The respite care – which can be provided in one’s home, an adult day care facility, an assisted living facility, or a nursing home, can be scheduled in advance or be provided on an emergency basis.
+The respite care – which can be provided in one’s home, an adult day care facility, an assisted living facility, or a nursing home – can be scheduled in advance or be provided on an emergency basis.
 Please note, specific details regarding benefits and eligibility requirements may vary based on the state in which one resides.
 (For information, find your state at this link.)
 Like with the National Family Caregiver Support Program, the Lifespan Respite Care Program is funded by the U.S. Department of Health and Human Services’ Administration for Community Living.
 For more information and to find out if your state has a Lifespan Respite Care Program, click here.

-This is a nationwide program of volunteers who are 55 years of age and older, and through Senior Corps, there is a Senior Companion Program.
-Through this program, volunteers provide companionship, assistance with minor household tasks, and transportation to doctor appointments, and provide breaks (respite care) for primary caregivers of frail, elderly persons and those with disabilities, which may include persons with dementia.
+This is a nationwide program of volunteers who are 55 and older.
+Through Senior Corps’ Senior Companion Program, volunteers provide companionship, assistance with minor household tasks, transportation to doctor appointments, and breaks (respite care) for primary caregivers of frail elderly persons and those with disabilities including dementia.
 In most cases, volunteers visit once a week.
 Senior Corps is a great option for people who need an occasional mental-health break from caregiving.

 To find out if your area offers a Senior Companion Program, click here.

-Respite care can be provided in the veteran’s home by a home health aid, in an adult day care center, or in a veteran’s nursing home facility or medical center, and respite can be taken intermittingly or all at one time.
-There is no cost for respite care for the first 22 days of respite care, and after that, there may be a co-payment.
+Respite care can be provided in the veteran’s home by a home health aid, in an adult day care center, or in a veteran’s nursing home facility or medical center.
+Respite can be taken intermittently or all at one time.
+There is no cost for the first 22 days of respite care, and after that there may be a co-payment.
 To learn more about VA respite care, contact your local Veterans Health Administration by clicking here.

-Medicaid is a federal and state funded healthcare program for low-income persons of all ages, and while the government sets parameters for the program, each state runs their Medicaid program as they see fit within the given parameters.
+Medicaid is a federal- and state-funded healthcare program for low-income persons of all ages.
+While the government sets parameters for the program, each state runs their own Medicaid.
 Most state Medicaid plans will cover the cost of in-home personal care assistance, which can serve as a form of respite care.
 However, in addition to a state’s regular Medicaid program, which is an entitlement program (anyone who is eligible will receive services), many states also have Home and Community Based Services (HCBS) Medicaid Waivers.
-These waivers provide services, such as in-home personal care attendants, adult day care, and residential respite care, for persons who require long-term care, including those who have been diagnosed with Alzheimer’s disease and related dementias.
+These waivers provide services including in-home personal care attendants, adult day care, and residential respite care for persons who need long-term care, including those who have been diagnosed with Alzheimer’s disease and related dementias.

 In addition to the above-mentioned options for paying for respite care, local charitable organizations and religious groups in one’s area may offer respite care (companionship care) on a voluntary basis or a sliding scale.
 The best strategy for finding these programs may be to simply start making phone calls to any agency you think might help.
 Contacting all the above agencies and asking for other options will take a lot of time and questions, but surprising sources of help might come up.